TimBoleslawsky/data-science-vault/Notes/Parameter Estimation for Probabilistic Models.md

 The idea is, that the region near the peak of the posterior distribution will be nearly Gaussian—or “normal”—in shape.
 This means the posterior distribution can be usefully approximated by a Gaussian distribution.
 A Gaussian approximation is called “quadratic approximation” because the logarithm of a Gaussian distribution forms a parabola.

 Here is how it works:
 - Find the posterior mode.
-This is usually accomplished by some optimization algorithm like [[Parameter Estimation for Probabilistic Models#Maximum A Posteriori (MAP) Estimation|MAP]].
+This is usually accomplished by some optimization algorithm like [MAP](Parameter%20Estimation%20for%20Probabilistic%20Models.md#maximum-a-posteriori-map-estimation).
 - Once you find the peak of the posterior, you must estimate the curvature near the peak.
 This curvature is sufficient to compute a quadratic approximation of the entire posterior distribution.
 In some cases, these calculations can be done analytically, but usually your computer uses some numerical technique instead.

 => Problem: Only accurate if the true posterior is close to Gaussian and needs enough data points (common frequentist problem).